GetScatter/ScatterDesktop/README.md

 - **Do not send large amounts of funds** to the addresses or accounts you are using in Scatter Desktop.

 ## Installation

+**Because we are in Open Beta none of these package are signed yet.** Make sure you only download Scatter Desktop from this GitHub, and **NO WHERE ELSE**.

 - Windows: [Click to download the latest Window Installer](https://github.com/GetScatter/ScatterDesktop/raw/master/release/win-Scatter%20Desktop-8.0.0.exe)
 - Ubuntu: [Click to download the latest Linux AppImage](https://github.com/GetScatter/ScatterDesktop/raw/master/release/linux-Scatter%20Desktop-8.0.0-x86_64.AppImage)